rsta2/circle/README.md

 AArch64
 -------

 Circle supports building 64-bit applications, which can be run on the Raspberry Pi 3 or 4.
-There are also Raspberry Pi 2 versions, which are based on the BCM2837 SoC.
-These Raspberry Pi versions can be used too.
+There are also Raspberry Pi 2 versions and the Raspberry Pi Zero 2, which are based on the BCM2837 SoC.
+These Raspberry Pi versions can be used too (with `RASPPI = 3`).

 The recommended toolchain to build 64-bit applications with Circle can be downloaded [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads).
 Circle has been tested with the version *10.3-2021.07* (gcc-arm-10.3-2021.07-x86_64-aarch64-none-elf.tar.xz) from this website.